random-applications/Source-Variability-Data/README.md

 ## Description

 This program takes a *VGOS* format session code as input of, extracts the *VgosDB* file of this session, and produces a text file of data investigating source variability.
-Also there is an optional parameter of calculating the projected baseline lengths and angles which are geometric parameters of the system that take a while to comput due to the numerous vector calculations needed.
-Depending on whether the telescopes in the observation used the *VGOS* or legacy *S/X* recievers, some of the data may be displayed per frequency band rather than as the total average value.
+Also, there is an optional parameter of calculating the projected baseline lengths and angles which are geometric parameters of the system that take a while to compute due to the numerous vector calculations needed.
+Depending on whether the telescopes in the observation used the *VGOS* or legacy *S/X* receivers, some of the data may be displayed per frequency band rather than as the total average value.

 The entirety of the program was written in the *Python* programming language due to its versatility and use in the field of Astrophysics.
 The structure of this application is predominantly class-based and revolves around a main-method class that deals with all user interaction.
 The six other classes were designed with a small degree of independence such that they could be used independently as part of some other application.

 The main challenges that were faced when writing this application came from the requesting of a *CDDIS* server which after trying and failing to use the *HTTP* server, a secure *FTP* server was used instead.
-Unfortunately this means that the downloading of the *VgosDB* files from the *CDDIS* server is quite a timely process as no multiprocessing is utilised.
+Unfortunately, this means that the downloading of the *VgosDB* files from the *CDDIS* server is quite a timely process as no multiprocessing is utilised.

 Future improvements to this application may include the extraction of more data that is relevant to source performance, optimising the runtime or modifying into a graphical-user-interface.